shalamand3r/SlabPad/README.md

 # SlabPad
 ---

-## Disable the haptic "click" sensation when applying pressure on Apple's force touch trackpads found in MacBooks... almost as if you are pressing on a solid slab! 😜
+## Disable the haptic "click" sensation when applying pressure on the force touch trackpads found in MacBooks... making it feel like you're pressing on a solid slab! 😜
 ---

 <img src="https://github.com/shalamand3r/SlabPad/blob/main/SlabPad.png" width="360">